-Credit Transfer Restrictions:
+Credit Transfers:

-To qualify for credit transfer for a course, the student's official transcript must show that the student earned a final course grade of a "C" or better for that course.
-Valley College graduates are not excluded from this rule because they are enrolling in a different program.
-If a student is returning to the same program, a final course grade of a "D" will qualify for a credit transfer unless the course requires a letter grade of "C" (See exception for Practical Nursing below)
+To qualify for credit transfer for a course, the incoming student's official transcript must show that the student earned a final course grade of a "C" or better.
+Graduates of Valley College, who enroll in a new program, are considered incoming students.

-Practical Nursing program: For Courses with the NUR prefix: The transcript (from another college) must show that the student earned a grade of 78% or better or a letter grade of "B" or higher to be qualify for a credit transfer to an NUR course, the Valley College can accept the credit transfer.
+Practical Nursing program: For courses with the NUR prefix: The student's transcript, from the previous college, must show that the student earned a grade of 78% or better or a letter grade of "B" or higher to be qualify for a credit transfer to an NUR course taught at Valley College.

-Pre-Requisites or Procedural Courses: Some courses are not eligible for credit transfer because they require the student to perform procedures/processes or require pre-requisites.
-The Credit Evaluation Worksheets should have a notation indicating if the course is not eligible for credit transfer.
+Pre-Requisites or Procedural Courses: Some courses are not eligible for credit transfer because they require pre-requisites, or the student must be able to show mastery of specific skills or procedures.